New York City Municipal Bus Accident Lawyers

 If you were injured in a municipal bus accident in New York, you could be entitled to recover compensation for financial expenses and other damages you suffered in the wake of the crash.
 At Hach & Rose, LLP, our New York City bus accident lawyers understand the financial strain of medical bills and the rehabilitative care many accident victims face.
 If you can’t work while recovering, you and your family could quickly fall into debt.

-You deserve a chance to hold the at-fault parties accountable if you were injured due to negligence on the part of the bus driver, carrier, or another entity.
-However, bringing a claim or lawsuit against a government entity like a municipality is not easy.
+You deserve a chance to hold the at-fault parties accountable if you were injured due to negligence by the bus driver, carrier, or another entity.
+However, bringing a claim or lawsuit against a government entity like a municipality is difficult.
 You will only have a small window of time to take legal action, and municipal bus companies are famous for undervaluing bus accident claims where firms aren’t willing to go to trial to fight for your rights.
 You need an experienced trial lawyer who isn’t afraid to litigate your case if necessary.
-You need Hach & Rose, LLP.
 We have successfully recovered over half a billion dollars on behalf of our clients.
 Contact us today for a free consultation.

 Most Common Causes of New York City Municipal Bus Accidents

-Municipal bus accidents can be caused by numerous issues, but human error and negligence usually play a role.
+Numerous issues can cause municipal bus accidents, but human error and negligence usually play a role.
 Some of the most common causes of bus accidents in New York include:

 - Distracted driving